-..there is a need to further increase minimum social welfare rates and commit to converging on a benchmark equivalent to 27.5 per cent of average weekly earnings
+..there is a need to further increase minimum social welfare rates and commit to converging on a benchmark equivalent to

 The new Commission on Taxation and Welfare is a welcome initiative and Social Justice Ireland looks forward to engaging with their work.
 We consider it important that the Commission consider and recommend the benchmarking of social welfare rates.
 A lesson from past experiences of economic recovery and growth is that the weakest in our society get left behind unless welfare increases keep track with increases elsewhere in the economy.
 Benchmarking minimum rates of social welfare payments to movements in average earnings is therefore an important policy priority.